What is the Efficiency of a Heat Pump?

 How efficient is a heat pump compared to a boiler?

 While modern condensing boilers can be over 90% efficient, a ground source heat pump can achieve efficiencies of 400%.
 The difference in efficiency is significant.
-That is because, unlike boilers, heat pumps produce more energy than they consume.
+That is because, unlike boilers, heat pumps deliver more energy than they consume – specifically from electricity.

 Can efficiency affect carbon emissions?

-Efficient ground source heat pumps can produce over 4kW of renewable energy for every 1kW of electrical energy they use.
-In turn, with more renewables such as solar and wind supplying the grid with power, there is potential to decarbonise the small portion of electricity they consume.
+Efficient ground source heat pumps can deliver over 4kW of renewable energy for every 1kW of electrical energy they use.
+In turn, with more renewables such as solar and wind supplying the grid with power, there is potential to decarbonise the small portion of the electricity they consume.

 Ground source heat pumps emit no point-of-use carbon emissions or air pollution, encouraging the UK’s transition to the mass electrification and decarbonisation of heat, and aiding the UK’s ambition to achieve net-zero carbon emissions by 2050.